OpenDSA/OpenDSA/Doc/source/Configuration.rst

 instance of a given OpenDSA book instance for each course that intends to use it.

-Details about how to define a course related information and how to create a course offering using OpenDSA web interfaces is in
-:ref:`OpenDSA web interfaces  <OpenDSAWebInterfaces>` chapter.
+Details about how to define a course related information and how to create a course offering using OpenDSA web interfaces is in :ref:`OpenDSA web interfaces <OpenDSA_LTI_Web_Interfaces>`.

 ---------------------------------------
 Motivation for the Configuration System